hhvm/user-documentation/guides/hack/16-readonly/05-containers-and-collections.md

 }
 ```

-To use readonly values within a containers, you can either declare the values in a array literal, or declare a array type (i.e. `vec` or `dict`) as readonly and append to it.
+To use readonly values within a container, you can either declare the values in an array literal, or declare an array type (i.e. `vec` or `dict`) as readonly and append to it.
 Note that the entire container literal is readonly if any of its contents are readonly.

 ``` Hack readonly_container_example2.hack